laurenchen0631/English-Learning/GRE/Analytical Writing/Issue/Set 1.md

 			1. Government can manipulate the motif of funded art works.
 			2. Political tendency steer the work.
 	- These: While the interference in art from government does exist, it still effectively refine and improve the quality of fund arts.

+6. Claim: In any field — business, politics, education, government — those in power should step down after five years.
+- Reason: The surest path to success for any enterprise is revitalization through new leadership.
+- Write a response in which you discuss the extent to which you agree or disagree with the claim and the reason on which that claim is based.
+	- Issue: Any leader in any field must step down after a short period because revitalization for any industry is the key to success?
+	- Pros
+		1. foster next successor as early as possible. (accident can happen)
+		2. people easily become avaricious. (politician)
+	- Cons
+		1. Even a good policy may not prolong more than 5 yrs.
+		2. follower/employee may not adapt to new leadership. (change employee or downturn for a moment?)
+		3. Not every field have the similar of period of revealing effect. (medical research, biological investigation)
+	- Thesis: While periodic and short-term alternation of leadership is suitable for some enterprises, there are still some undeniable vantages for keeping the same leadership for longer period.

+7. In any field of endeavor, it is impossible to make a significant contribution without first being strongly influenced by past achievements within that field.
+- Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
+In developing and supporting your position, you should consider ways in which the statement might or might not hold true and explain how these considerations shape your position.
+	- Issue: Without past achievement in a field, a significant contribution can not appear in the field.
+	- Agree:
+		1. Modern technology, pc, mobile, are developed gradually.
+Those things alternate our lives thoroughly.
+	- Disagree:
+		1. Some significant events do happen without any inkling.
+		2. Past achievement sometimes hinder the greater contribution to discover truth.
+(Galileo refutes Heliocentrism suggested by Nicolaus Copernicus whose theory gain many supporters.)

+8. Nations should pass laws to preserve any remaining wilderness areas in their natural state, even if these areas could be developed for economic gain.
+- Write a response in which you discuss your views on the policy and explain your reasoning for the position you take.
+In developing and supporting your position, you should consider the possible consequences of implementing the policy and explain how these consequences shape your position.
+	1. However the area could profit after being developed, a nation must do as best as it can to preserve its natural environment.
+	2. Pros
+		1. Since the enormous development of technology, some of animals and landscape virtually vanish from the earth. (urgency)
+		2. The effect of loss of natural wilderness can not be easily estimated and quantified unlike the economical profit. (global warming, biodiversity, virus)
+	3. Cons
+		1. The preservation have its considerable cost.
+Without enough economical support, all of preservation eventually face their failure.
+	4. Thesis: According to the current, exigent situation of the earth, all governments must do their best to preserve existing natural environment, preventing worse consequence of nature.

+9. People's behavior is largely determined by forces not of their own making.
+- Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
+In developing and supporting your position, you should consider ways in which the statement might or might not hold true and explain how these considerations shape your position.
+	1. most of people behavior is not by their own spontaneity.
+	2. Agree
+		1. Pressure from various kinds of people.
+	3. Disagree
+		1. Not all actions are controlled or stimulated by others.
+(Personal entertainment, sexual disorientation)
+		2. those behavior compelled by others could not last long enough.
+	4. Despite enormous pressure from various kinds of people on the modern society, our personal impulsion still plays a leading role in our behavior.

+10. Governments should offer a free university education to any student who has been admitted to a university but who cannot afford the tuition.
+- Write a response in which you discuss your views on the policy and explain your reasoning for the position you take.
+In developing and supporting your position, you should consider the possible consequences of implementing the policy and explain how these consequences shape your position.
+	1. Government must make those who have been admitted to a university but can not afford its tuition attending its education for free.
+	2. Pros
+		1. Scale principle: every one could have same education no matter of their financial condition.
+		2. Investment for future of the nation
+	3. Cons
+		1. Profit can not be measured in advance, not to mention that it would eventually be deficit.
+		2. Revenue of government or university curtail, which cause them to lessen cost including education.
+	4. Government should not provide "free" schedule to any certain type of people since prime education needs considerable cost and the loss from the policy could cause other serious problems.